Maple Leafs coach Keefe says rookie Knies has earned spot in lineup for Game 5

 The Canadian Press

-With forward Michael Bunting returning from his suspension, Toronto Maple Leafs head coach Sheldon Keefe said Tuesday he will use the next couple days to choose his lineup for Game 5 against the Tampa Bay Lightning.
+With forward Michael Bunting eligible to return, Toronto Maple Leafs head coach Sheldon Keefe has some roster decisions to make ahead of Game 5 on Thursday against the Tampa Bay Lightning.

-But one thing's for certain, Matthew Knies will not be coming out of the lineup on Thursday, Keefe said, adding that the rookie winger has earned a spot with the way he's played.
+But one thing's for certain, rookie forward Matthew Knies will not be coming out of the lineup.

+“He's done a terrific job for us,” Keefe said of Knies on Tuesday morning.
+“He's a guy who definitely has earned his spot and the opportunity to continue to play for us.”

+Knies entered the lineup in Game 2 of the first-round playoff series after Bunting received a three-game suspension for an illegal check to the head of Lightning defenceman Erik Cernak in the series opener.

-Knies, 20, has one assist, four shots, nine hits and is plus-2 in three games since entering the Maple Leafs lineup these playoffs.
-Toronto has won all three games.
+The 20-year-old Knies has one assist, four shots, nine hits and is plus-2 in three playoff games - all Toronto wins.

+Knies is also making important plays off the stat sheet.
+With Toronto trailing Tampa Bay 2-1 midway through the second period of Monday night's win, Knies saved a goal by clearing the puck off the goal line after a scramble in front of the net.

+The way Knies has performed makes reintegrating Bunting into the lineup a little less clearcut for Keefe, who said he'll use the next couple of days to choose who takes the ice.

+“With Bunting being available obviously it's a very good option for us, he's a good player for us,” Keefe said.
+“It's not as simple of a decision as it may have been earlier in the series or at a different time.

+“We've got some time here now today and tomorrow to sort through that and make that decision.”

-Knies joined the Maple Leafs out of the University of Minnesota on an entry-level deal at the end of the regular season.
+Knies, a second-round draft pick in 2021, joined the Maple Leafs out of the University of Minnesota on an entry-level deal and produced one assist in three games at the end of the regular season.
+He had 42 points in 40 games for the NCAA's Golden Gophers this season and was a finalist for the Hobey Baker Award given to the top player in men's college hockey.

-Bunting was suspended for Games 2, 3 and 4 of the first-round series for an illegal check to the head of Lightning defenceman Erik Cernak in Game 1.
+Bunting, meanwhile, played in all 82 regular-season games for Toronto this season, totalling 23 goals and 26 assists, while usually playing on the top line with Auston Matthews and Mitch Marner.

-The Maple Leafs have a 3-1 series lead after back-to-back comeback wins in Games 3 and 4, and could advance to the second round with a win on Thursday in Toronto.
+The Maple Leafs have a 3-1 series lead over the Lightning after back-to-back comeback wins in Games 3 and 4, and could advance to the second round with a win on Thursday in Toronto.

+A victory would give the Maple Leafs their first playoff series win since 2004.

 This report by The Canadian Press was first published April 25, 2023.